Single Populations#

 # Let's compare discrete and continuous growth numerically.

-mu = 0.7 # continuous growth rate per time unit
+r = 0.7 # intrinsic growth rate per time unit

 N0_cont = 1 # initial population